rschristopher/ischristtrue.com/src/modern-views/free-will.md

  [divided the
  Pharisees, Sadducees, and Essenes](https://classicalchristianity.com/2011/02/15/on-predestination/).

+### Early Church

 One of the earliest Christian free will debates was the
  [Pelagian Controversy](https://tabletalkmagazine.com/article/2020/09/augustine-and-the-pelagian-controversy/).
-In this historic debate
- [St. Pelagius](https://en.wikipedia.org/wiki/Pelagius_of_C%C3%B3rdoba) wrote against the predestination views of [St. Augustine](https://en.wikipedia.org/wiki/Saint_Augustine), and these objections later became known as [Pelagianism](https://en.wikipedia.org/wiki/Pelagianism).
+In this historic debate [Pelagius](https://en.wikipedia.org/wiki/Pelagius_of_C%C3%B3rdoba) wrote against the predestination views of [Augustine](https://en.wikipedia.org/wiki/Saint_Augustine), and these objections later became known as [Pelagianism](https://en.wikipedia.org/wiki/Pelagianism).
 The *Pelagians* reacted to the perceived lack of free will within
- St. Augustine's writings --
+ Augustine's writings --
  this reaction introduced anti-Biblical views
  (that original sin did not taint human nature).
-And all of this was an effort to allow for human free will.
+And all of this was an attempt to allow for human free will in a Christian context.
-The Pelagian view
+In the end, the Pelagian view
  was deemed heretical
  (see Canon V from the [Council of 418](https://en.m.wikipedia.org/wiki/Councils_of_Carthage)).
 However, the debate continued afterwards in a reactionary cycle producing various